Thrombotic Thrombocytopenic Purpura (TTP)

 Practice Essentials

-To make an accurate diagnosis, the clinician must recognize the similarity between TTP and hemolytic-uremic syndrome (HUS).[2]
-In addition to HUS, the differential diagnosis also includes immune thrombocytopenic purpura (ITP) and disseminated intravascular coagulation (DIC), two entities with very different modes of therapy (see the image below).
+To make an accurate diagnosis, the clinician must recognize the similarity between TTP and hemolytic-uremic syndrome (HUS).[3]
+In addition to HUS, the differential diagnosis includes immune thrombocytopenia (ITP) and disseminated intravascular coagulation (DIC), two entities with very different modes of therapy (see the image below).

 View Image

-Differential diagnosis of immune thrombocytopenic purpura (ITP), thrombotic thrombocytopenic purpura (TTP), and disseminated intravascular coagulation....
+Differential diagnosis of immune thrombocytopenia (ITP), thrombotic thrombocytopenic purpura (TTP), and disseminated intravascular coagulation (DIC).

 Secondary TTP has been associated with the use of certain drugs, including chemotherapy drugs such as gemcitabine and mitomycin and antiplatelet agents such as clopidogrel and ticlopidine.[4]
 If secondary TTP is suspected, the offending drug should be discontinued.